Nightlife in Spain >> The Best Party Cities in Spain for Buzzing Nightlife

 6 | Mallorca

-When you marvel at Mallorca’s glistening coves, calm and inviting waters, jagged limestone peaks, and long stretches of golden sand beaches, you’ll agree that this island is hard to resist.
+When you marvel at Mallorca’s glistening coves, calm and inviting waters, jagged limestone peaks, and long stretches of golden sand beaches, you’ll agree that this island in Spain is hard to resist.
 This Balearic Island is home to numerous cultural treasures, including subterranean lakes and gothic castles, giving you plenty to explore.

-On top of that, Mallorca offers a vibrant social scene, a wide choice of leisure and entertainment, and some of the most acclaimed nightlife in Spain.
+On top of that, Mallorca offers a vibrant social scene, a wide choice of leisure and entertainment, and some of the most acclaimed best nightlife in Spain.

-The best nightlife on Mallorca can be found in Magaluf, Palma Nova, Santa Ponsa, S’Arenal and Playa de Palma.
+The best nightlife on Mallorca can be found in Magaluf, Palma Nova, Santa Ponsa, S’Arenal, and Playa de Palma.
 The former is also where you will find some of the most wildest beach resorts on the island.

 Unlike the other islands in the Balearic, Mallorca also has a more laidback charm.
 Puerto Pollensa, a small town in the northern part of the island, is nice and quiet and a great base for a relaxing holiday in Mallorca.
 You will also find villas in Puerto Pollensa that are spacious enough to accommodate families and groups of friends.